Should the idea of our being “made in the image of God” should be set aside since it has been disproved by science? Dr. Marie George answers.

 The human brain is the most complex organ in existence.
 It is a largely uncharted frontier for scientists.
 And it is not like a computer.

-New studies on animal learning, language, and the use of tools have created a firestorm of articles with the underlying theme that “animals are just like us.”
+New studies on animal learning, language, and the use of tools have created a number of articles implying “animals are just like us.”
+But how true is this?

 There are four major differences between human and artificial intelligence and it is highly unlikely that we will be able to bridge this gap on any of the four levels into the indefinite future.

-This article will address the contemporary evidence from science, medical studies, anthropology, and philosophy pointing to a transphysical soul capable of surviving bodily death.
+Here is a brief explanation of the evidence from modern science, medical studies, anthropology, and philosophy for a human soul that can survive bodily death.